-If you want a stable career in healthcare without working directly with patients, medical billing and coding could be the right path.
+If you want a role in healthcare without working directly with patients, medical billing and coding could be the right path.
 In Ohio, several accredited schools offer training that prepares you for national certification exams.
-Choosing the right program can help you get job-ready faster and meet employer requirements.
+Program timelines vary, and employment outcomes depend on market conditions and employer needs.

 Medical billers and coders organize and manage patient health information.
 They assign codes for diagnoses and treatments, and they prepare claims for insurance companies.
 Accuracy is critical because mistakes can cause payment delays or compliance issues.